iotaledger/stronghold.rs/README.md

 Contributions make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-If you have a suggestion to improve this, please fork the repo and [create a pull request](https://github.com/iotaledger/stronghold.rs/compare).
-You can also [open an issue](https://github.com/iotaledger/stronghold.rs/issues/new/choose) with the tag "enhancement".
+If you have a suggestion to improve this, please create an RFC following the [Stronghold Enhancement Proposal(SEP)](SEP.md) process.
 Do not forget to give the project a star!
 Thanks again!

-1. Fork the Project.
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your Changes (`git commit -S -m 'Add some AmazingFeature'`).
-4. Push to the Branch (`git push origin feature/AmazingFeature`).
-5. Open a Pull Request.

 <p align="right">(<a href="#top">back to top</a>)</p>